skelouse/capstone-stock-analysis/README.md

 ## tuner.search
-> As the tuner begins its search we move to our **CustomSequential** that is used by the **NetworkTuner** as the its primary network when tuning.
+> As the tuner begins its search we move to our **CustomSequential** that is used by the **NetworkTuner** as its primary network when tuning.
 The **CustomSequential** overrides tensorflow.keras.models.Sequantial fit function to implement a cross-validation split.
 A simplified version of our **CustomSequential.fit** is defined as follows:

 ```python
 def fit(self, nt, **kwargs):